2001 Indianapolis 500: Rule changes

-During yellow flag caution periods, the "wave around" rule would now be implemented.
+During yellow flag caution periods, the "wave around" rule would now be employed.
 When the field is one lap away from going back to green flag conditions, all lapped cars behind the pace car that happen to be ahead of the actual race leader would be waved around the pace car, get their lap back, and be permitted to catch up to the tail end of the line of cars.
 This would continue until the race leader became the first car behind the pace car.
 Following the precedent set in 2000, the pace car would then drop off the track in turn one, and the race leader would pace the field back to the green flag and the ensuring restart.

 The new restart rules were an attempt to ensure the leaders would get back to green flag racing without interference from lapped cars.
 It also created a strategy for lapped cars to earn one lap back (ostensibly by not pitting under a caution flag while all of the leader do), since Indy car racing had never allowed "racing back to the caution", nor did they want to implement a hard rule like the "Lucky Dog" in NASCAR.

 Race schedule

-Practice
+Practice and Time Trials

-IRL regular Greg Ray led practice speeds for four of the first six days.
+IRL regular Greg Ray led the practice speeds for four of the first six days.
 Casey Mears, Eliseo Salazar, and Stan Wattles suffered crashes during the week.
 On Fast Friday, Indy 500 rookie Hélio Castroneves brushed the wall in turn one, but continued.
 The car suffered minor damage.
 Later that evening, Castroneves joked around with track workers, and helped them repaint the retaining wall which he had hit.

-Time trials
+Pole Day - Saturday May 12

+During the morning practice session, Tony Stewart turned the fastest practice lap of the month at 226.996 mph.
+However, the session was later halted when Eliseo Salazar blew an engine and crashed in turn one.

-Tony Stewart led the speed chart for morning practice on pole day, but IRL regular Scott Sharp won the battle for the pole position with a run above 226MPH in the heat of the day.
-Greg Ray, who had been among the fastest cars all week, qualified second with a run late after waving off earlier in the day while Robby Gordon, driving an Indy-only entry for AJ Foyt Racing, rounded out the front row.
-The highest of the CART qualifiers was Gil de Ferran (5th).
-Former Indy 500 winners Arie Luyendyk, Buddy Lazier, Al Unser Jr., and Eddie Cheever also made the field on pole day.
-At the end of pole day the field was filled to 27 cars.
+IRL regular Scott Sharp won the pole position with a four-lap average of 226.037 mph.
+Greg Ray, who had been among the fastest cars all week, waved off during his first attempt qualified, then returned later in the day to qualify second.
+Robby Gordon, driving an Indy-only entry for A.J.
+Foyt Racing, rounded out the front row.
+The highest of the CART regulars was Gil de Ferran, who qualified 5th.
+Former Indy 500 winners Arie Luyendyk, Buddy Lazier, Al Unser Jr., and Eddie Cheever also made the field.
+At the end of the day, the field was filled to 27 cars.

+Second Day - Sunday May 13

-On the second day of qualifying, veterans Michael Andretti, Eddie Cheever, and Buzz Calkins withdrew their slow times from pole day and re-qualified safely while rookie Bruno Junqueira was the fastest of the day.
-At the end of second day qualifying there were 32 cars in the field.
+On the second day of qualifying, veterans Michael Andretti, Eddie Cheever, and Buzz Calkins withdrew their slow times from Saturday and re-qualified with better speeds.
+Rookie Bruno Junqueira was the fastest of the afternoon.
+At the end of the first weekend of qualifying, the field was filled to 32 cars in the field.